ranselme/ranselme/README.md

 ### Hello ! 🤓

-I am currently completing my PhD at the Dynamique Du Language laboratory in Lyon.
+I am currently Ingénieur d'Études at the Dynamique Du Language laboratory in Lyon.
 I created my GitHub as part of my master's degree in linguistics, but I now use it to host the content of my thesis and everything that is useful to make it **open**.
 Soon, you should also find here my future projects.